MananGandhi1810/online-ide/README.md

 -   Test code against sample test cases before submission
 -   Verify output against hidden test cases
 -   Save code to local storage
+-   AI Assistant
+    -   LLaMA will provide hints for the problem statement, with access to the code written by the user as context
+    -   Streaming response from the AI Assistant, for a more interactive experience
 -   Points
     -   +10 if the user solves a problem statement in the first submission
     -   +5 if the user solves a problem statement in more than one submission